 The Taftese Guide to This, a Period of Transition in Your Life

-Since graduating from Ol’ Mizzou in May, I have been thrust from the warm, comforting womb of undergraduate existence to the harsh, cold world of … well, the world.
+well, the world.
 Before I left college, I was under the impression that the real world would offer the stability that I had not had in college.
-I was under the impression of the following: I would be financially stable and independent; my life would have structure – no more wasted evenings playing video games; all of my time during the work day would be spent doing something I actually wanted to do, thus eliminating the awful why-am-I-here feeling I felt in 98 percent of all classes I have ever taken; and finally, everywhere I walked down Chicago’s golden-paved streets, I would be followed by an entourage of beautiful women, ready to sex me right up whenever, wherever and however I pleased.
+I was under the impression of the following: I would be financially stable and independent; my life would have structure no more wasted evenings playing video games; all of my time during the work day would be spent doing something I actually wanted to do, thus eliminating the awful why-am-I-here feeling I felt in 98 percent of all classes I have ever taken; and finally, everywhere I walked down Chicagos golden-paved streets, I would be followed by an entourage of beautiful women, ready to sex me right up whenever, wherever and however I pleased.

 The Taftese Guide to This, a Period of Transition in Your Life